lorisdanto/symbolicautomata/README.md

 The main library resides in the project SVPALib.
 The character theory of interval resides in the project BooleanAlgebras.
-To see usage examples of the library check the project TestSVPA.
+To see usage examples of the library check the test folder.

 Instructions from command line
 ----------------